 Mindfulness exercises can add value to everything you do.
 The practice activates PFR, the rational brain, residing in your prefrontal regions.
 It focuses your attention on becoming self aware.

-The heightened activation of RI dampens neural activity in the amygdala, the primary wellspring of fear and anger.
+The heightened activation of PFR dampens neural activity in the amygdala, the primary wellspring of fear and anger.
 The process calms your agitations and detaches you from destructive emotions - the temperamental monkey, which fidgets on your back.

 Your mind becomes quieter.
 Mindfulness exercises also focus single-mindedly on improving your daily routines.
 By focusing on this inherently rewarding objective, your mind becomes more focused and energetic.
 You begin to live actively “in the now.”